yourtechmafia/Two-seven-segment-LEDs/README.md

-# Access Control System
+# Two seven segments display paralleled using 74HC595 shift registers.

-Building an access control system with keypad, Arduino or any compatible Atmel microcontroller.
+Build a counting or display system using seven segments paralleled together and efficient usage of microcontroller I/O pins using shift registers.
+Project can be implemented using Arduino or any compatible Atmel microcontroller.
 Code is well commented for easier editing.

 Here are the list of modules used in this project:

 * Arduino Uno (ATMega328P) or any other compatible Atmel microcontroller.
-* LCD 1602 (16 x 2 LCD).
-* 4 x 3 Keypad module.
+* 74HC595 shift registers.